 The deadline for filing the self-assessment tax return for 2018/19 is 31 January 2020.
 This is also the date by which any outstanding tax for 2018/19 must pay.
 Thus, where payments need to be on the account.
-The date by which the first Payment on account of the 2019/20 liability is a must.
+The date by which the first Payment on Account of the 2019/20 liability is due is a must.